Wednesday, September 27, 2017 - 07:28 by

 Her mom told me she could...

 Thursday, September 7, 2017 - 00:16 by Regina Veronica

 I love working with children especially for the most vulnerable.
 But, I have never worked with most vulnerable children as natural disaster victims.
 But, I did.

-Last month, in the early of July 2017, as a NDMT (Natural Disaster Management Team) member, I was deployed to Tolitoli, a district in Central Sulawesi, in order to response of flash flood in some urban and rural areas.
-It was a little district city that was called ‘Clove City...
+Last month, in the early of July 2017, as a NDMT (National Disaster Management Team) member, I was deployed to Tolitoli, a district in Central Sulawesi, in order to response of flash flood in some urban and rural areas.
+It was a little district city that was called ‘Clove...